-place ?" here, not long since ?" the robbers' track since, and they are probably in some other part of the kingdom now." er by the arm.
-At length the road became again "I remember now," mused the maiden.
-"And the man who saved us was that terrible smug- abrupt and broken, and the horses were forced to go more slowly.
-They had now reached to within two leagues of St. Malo, and within about "You are right.
-Isidore, only I do not know "He has been pronounced a criminal by our and his daughter were wrapped snugly up in was almost asleep, when the carriage was stopped with a suddenness that came nigh throwing them from their seats.
-A pistol shot was heard, "Yes, my child, that is true.
-There is a law of nations which makes it obligatory upon us to and on the next moment the hum of voices quick cry of alarm and clung wildly to her "And isn't it curious that they don't take father's arm, and in a moment afterwards they him ?" heard a sound as though the postilion was being pulled from his seat.
-The marquis grasped his pistols and cocked them both, and hardly had he done so when the door of the carriage was thrown open, and the heard of them-in which he has helped the poor rays of a lantern flashed into the place. words were spoken the muzzle of a pistol was thrust in upon them.
-"We only want your "O, no," returned the marquis; "but then "Was there not a robbery somewhere about "Yes-on this very road.
-But that was a week ago, and the gens d'armes have been upon But this assurance did not make Isidore easy.
+'Yes-on this very road.
+But that was a week ago, and the gens d'armes have been upon the robbers' track since, and they are probably in some other part of the kigdom now.'
+But this assurance did not make Isidore easy.
+She had heard so much of the cruelties of the robbers that she shuddered and trembled whenever she thought of them, and at every noise from without, she would start and seize her father by the arm.
+At length the road became again abrupt and broken, and the horses were forced to go more slowly.
+They had now reached to within two leagues of St. Malo, and within about a league of their own chateau.
+It was considerably past nine o'clock, and the atmosphere had become damp and cold.
+But the marquis and his daughter were wrapped snugly up in their thick, fur-trimmed cloaks, and the latter was almost asleep, when the carriage was stopped with a suddenness that came nigh throwing them from their seats.
+A pistol shot was heard, and on the next moment the hum of voices broke upon the night air.
+Isidore uttered a quick cry of alarm, and clung wildly to her father's arm, and in a moment afterwards they heard a sound as though the postilion was being pulled from his seat.
+The marquis grasped his pistols and cocked them both, and hardly had he done so when the door of the carriage was thrown open, and the rays of a lantern flashed into the place.